Grant Barlow

-Grant Barlow (born 28 March 1980) is an Australian movement coach and former soccer player.
+Grant Barlow (born 28 March 1980) is an Australian movement coach and former soccer goalkeeper.

 Loaned to Clementi Khalsa in June 2001, Barlow kept a clean sheet as Clementi Khalsa drew 0–0 with Tampines Rovers and was named man-of-the-match for his unblemished performances in the game.
 He has over 15 years of experience as a personal trainer and movement coach.